 TIPS FOR MAKING THIS RECIPE

-- All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
+- Bring all refrigerated ingredients to room temperature so the batter mixes smoothly and evenly.

-- The longer you chill the cake, the better the buttercream will stick to the cake layers.
+- Chill the cake after frosting— the longer it chills, the better the buttercream adheres to the cake layers.

 FREQUENTLY ASKED QUESTIONS